A Nonlinear Target-Factor Model with Attention Mechanism for Mixed-Frequency Data: Empirical evidence from U.S. macroeconomic data

 \section{Empirical evidence from U.S. macroeconomic data}

-To evaluate the empirical performance of MPTE in a realistic mixed-frequency forecasting environment, we apply the model to a large quarterly–monthly macroeconomic dataset.
-Mixed-frequency structures arise naturally in macroeconomic applications, where key aggregates are observed at low frequency while a broad set of indicators is available at higher frequency.
-We therefore consider the macroeconomic database of \cite{DataMcCracken} (FRED-QD and FRED-MD), which provides a comprehensive panel of U.S.\ macroeconomic time series at quarterly and monthly frequencies.
+To evaluate MPTE in a realistic forecasting environment, we apply it to the macroeconomic database of \cite{DataMcCracken} (FRED-QD and FRED-MD), a large panel of U.S.\ macroeconomic series observed at quarterly and monthly frequencies.
+This mixed-frequency structure is typical of macroeconomic applications, where key aggregates are observed at low frequency while many indicators are available at higher frequency.

-We study the period from 1959:Q1 to 2025:Q1, corresponding to 1959:M1–2025:M3, using the current vintage as of 2025:M3.
+We study the period from 1959:Q1 to 2025:Q1, corresponding to 1959:M1 to 2025:M3, using the current vintage as of 2025:M3.
 From this database, we select thirteen quarterly variables as forecast targets: GDPC1, GPDIC1, PCECC96, DPIC96, OUTNFB, UNRATE, PCECTPI, PCEPILFE, CPIAUCSL, CPILFESL, FPIx, EXPGSC1, and IMPGSC1.
-The complete list of monthly and quarterly regressors used in the empirical analysis, together with brief descriptions and their category, is reported in Appendix~\ref{appendixD_regressors}.
+We report the complete list of monthly and quarterly regressors used in the empirical analysis, together with brief descriptions and their category, in Supplemental Appendix~\ref{appendixD_regressors}.

-We conduct the forecasting exercise at a quarterly frequency.
-For each target observation, we construct an input sequence for the model comprising all available monthly and quarterly observations within a fixed two-year context window, ending at the most recent observed quarter preceding the forecasted quarter.
-This context window defines the information set supplied to MPTE and may include both high- and low-frequency variables, as described in Section~\ref{Sec:transformer_implementation}.
-The task is to predict the next quarterly realization of the target series.
-The fixed two-year context window can be viewed as a finite-sample analogue of the temporal operator $B$ studied in the theoretical analysis, in that it restricts the attention mechanism to operate on a local time neighborhood while allowing the model to learn how to allocate weighs within that neighborhood.
+We conduct the forecasting exercise at a quarterly frequency, predicting the next quarterly realization of each target.
+For each target observation, the model receives all monthly and quarterly observations within a fixed two-year \emph{context window}, the finite history of lagged observations on which the model conditions when forming a prediction.
+Because monthly indicators are released ahead of the quarterly target, this window reaches into the forecasted quarter, including the within-quarter monthly observations already available when the forecast is made, namely the first two months of the quarter (the high-frequency lead), while the quarterly series are observed only through the preceding quarter.
+MPTE and MIDAS exploit this within-quarter information directly, whereas the quarterly-only benchmarks (AR, OLS, XGB, and NN) condition on data through the most recent completed quarter.
+The fixed window is the finite-sample counterpart of the time domain on which the temporal operator $B$ acts.